-Be patient, have a strong willpower and adapt fast.
-That's what will make the difference in Thailand. 🇹🇭
+Be patient, have strong willpower, and adapt fast.
+That’s what will make a difference in Thailand. 🇹🇭

-All this great experiences are what make all the efforts well worth it. 😁
+All these great experiences are what make all the efforts well worth it. 😁

 (Below is the video of our biggest event.
 3 Days / 2 Nights in Pattaya for New Year Eve 2017)